 - Graduate Professional Experience courses: KG-690 Graduate Professional Experience I – KG-791 Graduate Professional Experience XII

-These one-credit Foundation Courses serve two primary purposes:
+Foundation Courses may be required.
+These courses serve two primary purposes:

 - For students to master relevant knowledge and skills not included in their undergraduate studies.

 - To provide graduate school students the opportunity to refresh their knowledge of fundamental concepts and/or sharpen specific skills as needed throughout their degree programs.

 Computer Science Foundation Courses

 |KG-571||Foundations of Programming||2|

 |KG-573||Foundations of Database||2|